-This enterprising leader was becaused in 1945 from the armod screen with the ratik of Captain, aving served from 1942 through 1943.
-After graduating in June of 19th from the Reserve Officers Training at the University officers Training at the Second Lieutenant, he was stationed at Fart Warren.
-Wyo, as an instructe of basic training.
-Later he was transferred to Camp Robinson.
-Ark. and Furt Mood he was a member of the army transportation corps and an officer in a tank trucking unit that was responsible for transporting fuel for tanks end officer army veinicies.
+After graduating in June of 1942 from the Reserve Officers Training at the University of Kentucky with the rank of Second Licutenant, he was stationed at Fort Warren, Wyo., as an instructor of basic training.
+Later he was tran-ferred to Camp Rolinson, Ark, and Fort Hood, Tex.
+At Fort Hood he was a member of the army transportation orps and an officer in a lank tracking unit that was responsible for tran-sporting fool for times and other army vehicles.

-From Fort Hood he went overseas to Europe as an officer in the same transportation unit.
-His unit was among those supplying fact to hank units which included General Patton's and also to at hance.
-After his discharge he perset the local reserve unit and was an exting member for a number of years, serving with the rank of Lésaterant Chonsi.
-Also he taught a Voteram class when World War II on agriculture.
+From Fort Hood he went overseas to Europe as an afficer in the same transportation unit.
+His unit was among these supplying fuel to tank units which included General Patton's and also to

-Julian has an excipite record of achievaments, its serves as chairman of the Soil Conservation Service, having served as a regular member of the board several years.
-He says his hardest job in this capacity is "getting exacys from the Tollenbern School."
-Me alma mater.
-He is also a member of the hours to his church, Tollesbore.
-Christian, where he serves as a desconand Sunday School teacher.
-He also has
+After his discharge he joined the local reserve unit and was an active memory for a number of yours, serving with the rank of Lieutenant Colonal.
+Also he implie a Voterans class after World War II on agriculture.
+Multis has an envirable recent of the Soil Conservation Service, having served as a regular member of the bardest job in this capacity is "getting essays from the Tollesbaro School" this lime mater.
+He is also a member of the alma mater.
+He is also a member of th FRA Loan Association of Lewis County hours to his church, Tollesboro Christian, where he serves as a deacon

-Not only in he aware of the needs of his club and the connervation program to his community, he also devotes many scholastic standing.
-Pollowing his graduation from college, be taught agriculture at Tollesboro High School before entering the service of his country.
+Not only is be aware of the needs of his club and the conservation program in his community, he also devotes many

-The Tollesboro community has always been a source of pride for Julian, having attended elementary and high school there graduating in 1838 from Tollesboro High School as valedictorian of his class.
-While in high school he was most active in the Futures of America organization having achieved the honor of receiving the Kentucky Farmer Degree in 1937.
+The Tollesboro community has always been a source of pride for Julian, having attended elementary and high school there graduating in 1938 valedictorian of his class.
+While in high school he was most active in the Future Farmers of America organization having achieved the honor of receiving the Kentucky Farmer Degree in 1937.

 After graduation from high school he continued his education at the University of Kentucky, majoring in agronomy.
-Here his outstanding dedication and work paid off in ROTC training as he was awarded a trophy for the ROTC student having the highest his wife, Candice, and their daughter, Sarah, a first grade student at Telleaboro Emmentary School.
-An added surprise, was the arrival of Julian's sister, Mrs. Hobert Stardevant, her husband and their daughter, Allison, who had driven here from Round Lake, Illinois, to share in the ceremony;
+Here his outstanding dedication and work paid off in ROTC training as he was awarded a trophy for scholastic standing.
+Following his graduation from college, he taught agriculture at Tollestoro High School before entering the service of his country.